mjhassan/connectfour/README.md

 # iOS Code Challenge 2018
 ## Connect Four or Four-In-A-Row Game

-This is a project created to demonstrate several skills as a interview process.
+This is a project created to demonstrate several skills.
 It's a simple "Connect Four" or "Four In a Row" game project.

 ## Requirements:
 ### Code Specification